Meta Killed Its Instagram AI Photo-Grab After 3 Days: A Rare Win for Photographers

 Key Takeaways

 A week after PhotoWorkout covered Google Photos generating AI images from users’ libraries without meaningful consent, Meta pushed the pattern further.
-On July 7, 2026, the company launched Muse Image, its first in-house image generation model built by Meta Superintelligence Labs, and quietly enabled a feature that lets any stranger on the internet @-mention a public Instagram account inside an AI prompt and generate new images of that person’s face.
+On July 7, 2026, the company launched Muse Image, its first in-house image generation model built by Meta Superintelligence Labs, and quietly enabled a feature that let any stranger on the internet @-mention a public Instagram account inside an AI prompt and generate new images of that person’s face.
+Meta pulled that feature three days later, on July 10, after a wave of backlash.
+This is the story of what it did, and how fast it fell apart.

-There is no consent request.
-There is no notification.
-Meta’s own help page says the quiet part out loud: “You will not be notified about content created using AI features at Meta.”
-If your Instagram is public, you are opted in by default.
-The opt-out exists, but Meta buries it four menu levels deep, and it only stops future generations.
-Anything anyone has already created with your photos stays.
+There was no consent request and no notification.
+Meta’s own help page said the quiet part out loud: “You will not be notified about content created using AI features at Meta.”
+If your Instagram was public, you were opted in by default.
+The opt-out existed, but Meta buried it four menu levels deep, and it only stopped future generations.
+That design, opt-in by default with a hidden off switch, is exactly what lit the fuse.

 What Muse Image Actually Does